-Texas Comptroller proposes new treatment to economic nexus threshold to incorporate Wayfair Bookmark has been added
+Texas Comptroller proposes new treatment to economic nexus threshold to incorporate Wayfair has been saved

 Texas Comptroller proposes new treatment to economic nexus threshold to incorporate Wayfair